gradosevic/ag-custom-admin/readme.txt

 * Resolved blank page issue on first time install
 * Few other small improvements
 * Ready for WP 4.7
+* Resolved issue: QuotaExceededError due to LocalStorage when Private Browsing in Safari

 = 5.6.5 =
 * Resolved Colorizer backround color issue in WP 4.6